Toolkit

 - On the first Saturday, focus on civic engagement by sharing voter registration materials and reminding your neighbors that Welcoming Week is a great time to register to vote.

-- On Monday, focus on economic development by promoting local immigrant refugee-owned businesses.
+- On Monday, focus on economic development by promoting local immigrant- and refugee-owned businesses.

-- On Thursday, focus on government and community leadership through a Welcoming Week proclamation or highlighting how residents can get involved in welcoming newcomers after Welcoming Week ends.
+- On the last Friday, focus on government and community leadership through a Welcoming Week proclamation or highlighting how residents can get involved in welcoming newcomers after Welcoming Week ends.

 - Celebrated in communities around the globe, Welcoming Week is an annual campaign that connects neighbors of all backgrounds through community-informed activities and events.